yashgupta417/online-judge/README.md

 # online-judge
-Online-Judge provides an `API` to run your code, currently available for only `C++`.
+Online-Judge provides an `API` to run your code, currently available for `C++`, `Python`.
 It accepts 'sourceFile', 'inputFile' and returns 'status' and 'output' along with 'time' and 'memory' taken by the program.
 It also lets you set time and memory limits.

 ## To Run
 1. Clone Repo